3 Tips On Mold Control That Will Improve Your Life

 The best way to deal with mold is to not have to deal with it in the first place.
 Mold likes to grow in damp and dark areas.

-- Houses that are in hot, humid environments are perfect environment for mold growth.
+- Houses that are in hot, humid environments are a perfect environment for mold growth.
 Installing a central air conditioning system to cool the house and remove moisture from the air is a good first step.

 - Identify areas of the house that are naturally damp.
 Bathrooms, basements, saunas (lucky you), and indoor hot tubs are all prime places for mold growth.
 You should then work to remove the moisture by removing any sources of water.
 Watch for sweaty or leaky pipes, cracked foundations, etc.